ktomk/pipelines/doc/PIPELINES-CACHES.md

 | pip        | `~/.cache/pip`                   |
 | sbt        | `~/.sbt`                         |

-Predefined caches and new ones can be (re-)defined by adding them to the `caches` entry in the `defintions` in the `bitbucket-pipelines.yml` file.
+Predefined caches and new ones can be (re-)defined by adding them to the `caches` entry in the `defintions` section of `bitbucket-pipelines.yml` file.

 ### Example of Caches in a Pipelines Step